ankurprajapati/DAT6_clb/Final_Project/README.md

 ##### Relational files
 * transactions.csv - contains transaction history for all customers for a period of at least 1 year prior to their offered incentive
 * trainHistory.csv - contains the incentive offered to each customer and information about the behavioral response to the offer
-* testHistory.csv - contains the incentive offered to each customer but does not include their response (you are predicting the repeater column for each id in this file)
 * offers.csv - contains information about the offers

-NOTE:  For this project, I’ll ignore testHistory.csv, and divide trainHistory into train and test sections for the purpose of building and testing models.  testHistory.csv contains the test data for the Kaggle competition, and doesn’t include the target being predicted, so it doesn’t help me.

 ##### Fields

 HISTORY

 1. id - A unique id representing a customer
 2. chain - An integer representing a store chain
 3. offer - An id representing a certain offer